MarshalOfficial/lightweight-dynamic-concept/readme.md

 # Scenario

 The Back-end will response to front-end some metadata that consist of menus, front-end will populate and hold menus metadata, then shown the menus to the user, each menu will be for an object of an action or report, when user click on an action menu, front-end will dynamically generate a form with inputs and button that metadata said for this action, or when user click on a report menu, front-end dynamically generate report page in row and column base list-view with some optional filter in header of the page.
-With this platform we can do most of functional software needs dynamically and the front-end code will be with
+With this platform we can do most of functional software needs dynamically and the front-end code will be with the least changes and with back-end we will generate multiple forms and report that users need.
-- The workspace synchronization will sync all your files, folders and settings automatically.
-This will allow you to fetch your workspace on any other device.
+There is no matter you use which language, framework and stack for you'r database,
 	> To start syncing your workspace, just sign in with Google in the menu.

 - The file synchronization will keep one file of the workspace synced with one or multiple files in **Google Drive**, **Dropbox** or **GitHub**.